In this article:

 3–5 days

-Why this matters: If support is needed quickly, private home care may help bridge the gap while waiting for Support at Home funding to become available.
+Why does this matter?
+If support is needed quickly, private home care may help bridge the gap while waiting for Support at Home funding to become available.

 Support at Home average wait times are based on My Aged Care estimated wait times for ongoing funding, updated as of 1 November 2025: urgent within 1 month, high 1.5 to 2.5 months, medium 8 to 9 months, and standard 10 to 11 months.
 Private Home Care timeframes are indicative only and depend on a range of factors.
 Source: My Aged Care – Assessment outcome: Support at Home.